Created and administered by William Severini Kowinski

 Mt.
 Grappa

 By the beginning of 1918 the Italians were engaged in a defensive war.
 During these months, Ernest Hemingway was an 18 year old ambulance driver, and wrote about the war (Although he described events from the fall of 1917 in his novel A Farewell To Arms, he did not arrive in the area until June of 1918.)
-The British writer Rudyard Kipling spent time here as a newspaper correspondent.
+The British writer Rudyard Kipling spent time here as a newspaper correspondent, as did the British writer H.G.
+Wells.

 In October and November of 1918, Italian forces counterattacked at Mount Grappa, near Vittorio Veneto, supported by contingents of other allied forces including British and American.
 They broke through and advanced into Austria, ultimately forcing an armistice.
 A week later, the First World War was over.
 Some Italian troops occupied towns and cities in Austria.